 TCSPP Libraries provide access to information and materials that support the teaching, research, and public service programs of the school.
 The libraries support these programs by acquiring and managing scholarly information related to the theory, teaching, and practice of professional psychology, providing access to information only available elsewhere, providing reference and instruction, and exchanging information resources with other libraries around the world.

 ProQuest is the location for doctoral dissertations and master’s theses published by students at the Chicago School and around the world.

 For help with the dissertation:

-The Methodology Experts (MEs) at NCADE provide methodological support for the dissertation research, including a review of the methodological component of the IRB application.
-You may receive up to 2 hours of methodology consultation provided by an NCADE Methodology Expert (ME).
+The Methodology Experts (MEs) provide methodological support for the dissertation research.
+You may receive up to 2 hours of methodology consultation provided by a Methodology Expert (ME).
 Students have found it helpful to use a ME to break up the consultation in 30-minute cycles: preparing the methodology, analyzing the results, and presenting the findings.
-To contact a Methodology Expert, e-mail firstname.lastname@example.org .
+To contact a Methodology Expert, e-mail email@example.com.

 Step 3: Institutional Review Board (IRB) Submission